InemesitMatthew/minimal-notes-app/README.md

 ## Future Enhancements

-In future updates, the following features could be implemented:
+The following features could be implemented in future updates:
-- **Persist Theme Setting**: Save the dark mode preference even after the app restarts (this feature will be added in the next update).

 - **Note Sorting**: Add functionality to sort notes by creation date or alphabetically.
 - **Note Search**: Allow users to search notes via a search bar.
+- **Enhanced UI Animations**: Add animations for creating, updating, and deleting notes to improve the user experience.

 ## Contributing